Resources on this page

 You may be eligible if you have an honorable discharge; AND you have a high school diploma or GED or in some cases 12 hours of college credit; AND you meet the requirements of one of the categories here.

-The Vocational Rehabilitation program is a program designed to assist veterans with service connected disabilities; to overcome employment handicaps, and to maintain suitable employment.
+The Veteran Readiness and Employment program is a program designed to assist veterans with service connected disabilities; to overcome employment handicaps, and to maintain suitable employment.

 - You served on or after September 16, 1940;